rednir/OsuSkinMixer/README.md

 ## Contributing

 Feature requests and bug reports are more than welcome.
 If you are reporting a bug, attaching debug logs is optional but can be very useful for replication purposes.
 Steps to upload debug logs are shown on the issue template.
-To open an issue, [click on this link](https://github.com/rednir/OsuSkinMixer/issues).
+To open an issue, [go to the issue tracker](https://github.com/rednir/OsuSkinMixer/issues).

 If you wish to contribute in the form of pull requests, that is also welcomed.
 You can build from source using the .NET version of [Godot Engine 4.0](https://godotengine.org/).